open-mmlab/mmengine/docs/en/examples/train_seg.md

 ## Implement the Camvid Dataset

 We have implemented the CamVid class here, which inherits from VisionDataset.
 Within this class, we have overridden the `__getitem__` and `__len__` methods to ensure that each index returns a dict of images and labels.
-Additionally, we have implemented the color_to_class dictionary to map the mask's color to the class index."
+Additionally, we have implemented the color_to_class dictionary to map the mask's color to the class index.

 ```python
 import os